An SEO audit reveals quick wins that drive results and outlines a path to SEO success.

 Not including all of the essential data is a common mistake with schema.
 Audi tools will flag issues as “required” or “recommended” to help you prioritize the fixes.

-Sometimes developers will not include all the information in the tag or extra information, such as an author's first name getting cut off or an incomplete product name.
+Sometimes developers won't include all the information in the tag.
 After checking a URL with the Google Structured Data Tool, take a moment to read through the values to make sure everything is complete.

 Don’t abuse structured data markup.
-Google is much more aware of manipulation of Structured Data these days and will happily apply a manual action if they feel you are spamming them.
+Google is much more aware of Structured Data manipulation these days and will happily apply a manual action if they feel you are spamming them.

 The many ways you can trigger a manual action from Google include: